mw0/gcp/README.md

 Feature weights at the final three fully-connected layers ('fc6', 'fc7' and 'fc8') are extracted, and separately inserted into the Isolation Forest analyzer.
 For fc6 and fc7 there are 4096 feature weights.
 Weights from fc8 correspond to the 1000 probabilities assigned to each of the 1000 ImageNet classes; in this case they represent classes, rather than high-level features.
 Anomaly scores for each image are separately calculated using the 3 sets of weights.
-The images presented to the user are ranked according to fc7 scores.
+The images presented to the user are ranked according to fc7 scores, although in this instance, the fc6 and fc7 scores provide the same rankings.

 &sup2;[Krizhevsky, Alex, Ilya Sutskever, and Geoffrey E. Hinton. *Imagenet classification with deep convolutional neural networks.*, Advances in neural information processing systems, 2012](http://www.cs.toronto.edu/~fritz/absps/imagenet.pdf)